Smash powers and traces on parametrized spectra: An application of rigidity: The cases of , , and

 If we work relative to a base space $B$, more modifications are needed.
-Going back to the beginning, fix a base space $B$ and consider the symmetric monoidal bifibration $\Osp_{(B)}$ of parametrized orthogonal spectra over fibrations over $B$ \cite[Def 6.3.1]{convenient}.
-The objects are parametrized spectra over spaces $E$, where $E$ is equipped with Hurewicz fibrations $E \to B$.
-The maps are as in $\Osp$.
-The base category is the category $\cat{Fib}_B$ of Hurewicz fibrations $E \to B$ over the fixed base $B$ and maps over $B$.
-The tensor product is the external smash product rel $B$.
-For a spectrum $X$ over $D$ and $Y$ over $E$, this product $X \barsmash_B Y$ is defined by pulling $X \barsmash Y$ back along the canonical map $D \times_B E \to D \times E$.
+Going back to the beginning, fix a base space $B$ and consider the 1-category $\cat{Fib}_B$, whose objects are Hurewicz fibrations $E \to B$ and whose maps are maps of spaces $E \to E'$ commuting with the projection to $B$.
+This is a cartesian monoidal category under the fiber product $(D \to B) \times (E \to B) = (D \times_B E \to B)$.

-Consider {\bf multi-spans} in the category $\cat{Fib}_B$.
-In other words, all the spaces have a fibration to $B$ and all the maps are maps over $B$: